aniasobo/portfolio/notes/week-5-notes.md

 }
 ```

-- private methods are prefixed by underscore _myPrivateMethod
+- private methods are prefixed by underscore `_myPrivateMethod`
 - study the [AirBnB JS style guide](https://github.com/airbnb/javascript)
-- objects are used like hashes ion Ruby
+- objects are used like hashes in Ruby
 - dot notation - access stuff inside the object
-- loop with an incremented/counter:
+- loop with an incrementer/counter:

 ```
 for (var i = 0; i < 10; i++) {